kwonowk/rohlik-sales-forecasting/README.md

 ## 🧭 Methodology

 *Tools highlighted with `pre-formatting` for clarity.
-Relevant steps are indicated within parentheses
+Relevant steps from the Jupyter Notebook are indicated within parentheses.

 - [Step 0-2] Exploratory Data Analysis and Feature Engineering
   - Utilize `pandas` for data manipulation and `matplotlib`, along with `seaborn` and `plotly` to analyze the seasonality of sales data.